The Ultimate Guide to Styluses

 Spherical (Conical)

-- They’re the least expensive option
+• They’re usually the least expensive option.

-- They track less of the groove, so high frequencies may be less detailed
+• They track less of the groove, so high frequencies may be less detailed.

-- They create less overall record wear, but more wear at specific contact points
+• They create less overall record wear, but more wear at specific contact points.

 Elliptical